rahulunair/repo-peek/Readme.md

 A command line tool to peek a remote repo locally and view it in your favorite editor.
 The tool handles cleanup of the repo once you exit your editor.

-The tool creates 2 files and a directory, a config file `~/.githubkeep.conf`, a log file `~/.githubkeep.log` and a directory `~/.githubkeep`.
-Github-peek downloads the tar:gz of the repo, extracts it and saves it to `~/.githubkeep`.
-There is a naive caching mechanism, where the tool deletes all repos after 5 times of using the app.

 Default editor is chosen by looking at the `EDITOR` environment variable, if it is not set, vim is chosen as the default editor.

 ### install github-peek